{\tau}-Cluster Morphism Categories and Picture Groups: Background

 The following shows that not all semibrick pairs are completable.

 \begin{cex} Consider the quiver

-and let $\Lambda = KQ/\rad^2 KQ$.
-Then { $ \sqcup [1]$} is a semibrick pair, but cannot be completed to a 2-simple minded collection.
-Indeed, the minimal left-$\Filt { }$ approximation ${ }\rightarrow { }$ is neither mono nor epi. \end{cex}
+and let $\Lambda = KQ/\mathrm{rad}^2 KQ$.
+Then ${ }\sqcup{ }[1]$ is a semibrick pair, but cannot be completed to a 2-simple minded collection.
+Indeed, the minimal left-$\mathsf{Filt}\left({ }\right)$ approximation ${ }\rightarrow { }$ is neither mono nor epi. \end{cex}

-It is a natural question whether the only obstruction to completing a semibrick pair is the existence of pairs $S,S'\in\brick\Lambda$ such that $S\sqcup S'[1]$ is a semibrick pair with a minimal left-$\Filt S$ approximation $S'\rightarrow E$ which is neither mono nor epi.
-This leads to the following definition and conjecture.
+It is a natural question whether the only obstruction to completing a semibrick pair is the existence of pairs $S,S'$ of bricks such that $S\sqcup S'[1]$ is a semibrick pair with a minimal left-$\mathsf{Filt} S$ approximation $S'\rightarrow E$ which is neither mono nor epi.
+This leads to the following definition.